nuuuwan/news_lk3_data/README.md

 *2024-04-17 08:43:00* · [`adaderanalk`](https://www.adaderana.lk/news/98677/sri-lanka-implements-new-online-visa-system-from-today) · `en`

-A new visa process and the online visa application portal of the Department of Immigration and Emigration are implemented today (17).
+The Department of Immigration and Emigration says its new visa process and the online visa application portal will be implemented today (17).

 The new visa methodology, relevant fees, requirements to be met and the validity period in Sri Lanka were earlier published in the Extraordinary Gazette No. 2360/24, dated 27 November 2023.